LOLER Inspections & Testing in Liverpool, Manchester and the North West

 Why Choose P. Airey for LOLER Inspections?

 By choosing P. Airey for your LOLER inspections, you will be taking the necessary steps to ensure your business is compliant with the regulations.
-Our engineers are fully qualified to carry out LOLER examinations, making sure that your safety standards are at the highest level.
+Our engineers are fully qualified to carry out examinations, ensuring that your safety standards are at the highest level.
 We possess decades of experience and are committed to delivering a professional testing service.
-We offer mobile coverage and can perform a tail lift inspection anywhere in the North West and North Wales.
+We are a Liverpool company that offers mobile coverage and can perform a tail lift inspection anywhere in the North West and North Wales, including Manchester.

 If your business involves operating a pallet truck, please visit our page on pallet truck LOLER inspections.

 Are you looking for LOLER inspections near you?
 Then you've come to the right place!
 As a leading North West specialist in tail lifts and LOLER inspections, we're delighted to offer commercial customers a range of repair and testing services up and down the region.
 We can help you with a thorough tail lift inspection service in the North West.
 We work on a mobile basis which means we can simply turn up in our fully kitted out van and provide a premium L.O.L.E.R inspection near you.
 Our key locations include Liverpool, Manchester, the Wirral, Warrington, Birkenhead, and Southport.